Plants and Animals

 Erigeron hyssopifolius Hyssop-leaved fleabane

-Small forb (30 cm) of northern fens; stem with numerous narrow, tapering leaves; flowers in a single head with numerous white rays and a yellow disk.
+Small forb (30 cm) of northern fens and calcareous shores; stem with numerous narrow, tapering leaves; flowers in a single head with numerous white rays and a yellow disk.

 Status and Rank